• New Posts

 • 1 teaspoon vanilla extract

-• 1½ cups all-purpose flour
+• 1½ cups (195g) all-purpose flour

-• 1 teaspoon baking soda
+• ½ teaspoon baking soda

-• ½ teaspoon salt
+• ½ teaspoon fine salt

-• 48 peanut butter red M&M candies
+• 36 red peanut butter M&M candies

-• 96 mini semisweet chocolate chips
+• ⅓ cup mini semisweet chocolate chips

 Instructions

-• In a large mixing bowl, beat together butter, peanut butter and sugars on medium speed until light, about 2 minutes.
+• In a large mixing bowl, beat together butter, peanut butter, and sugars on medium speed until light, about 2 minutes.

 • Add egg and vanilla extract; beat until combined.